 You should aim to impress but also take note of the model and what seems to work for them.
 If nothing else, you can take away a valuable lesson in what to do or what not to do as a life model!

-If after all this information you are still looking to find a job as life drawing model, there are a few websites very useful to get going:
+If, after all this information, you are now keen to find a job as a life drawing model, there are a few places you can look for extra information: